 If the weather is nice, there’s no better way to spend an afternoon in Vancouver than by strolling around Stanley Park looking at the water.
 Imagine all the injured baby seals out there, just waiting to be rescued!

-These totem poles are apparently British Colombia’s most popular tourist attraction, which is not surprising because they are so gorgeous.
-They were made by various First Nations (Canadian for Native American) tribes, purchased by the Stanley Park Board, and brought to Vancouver.
-It’s great that Canada honors its First Nations heritage in so many public ways.
-Way to rub your moral superiority in America’s face, Canada!
-(I’m American, don’t write me angry emails.)
+These totem poles are apparently British Columbia’s most popular tourist attraction, which is not surprising because they are so gorgeous.
+They were made by various First Nations tribes, purchased by the Stanley Park Board, and brought to Vancouver.

-I’ve been to Copenhagen, and this statue looks just like their statue of The Little Mermaid to me, but that is false.
-Apparently it’s meant to be a statue of a girl in a wetsuit, but I don’t think it’s really fooling anyone.
+I’ve been to Copenhagen, and this statue looks just like their statue of The Little Mermaid to me, but looks can be deceiving.
+Apparently it’s meant to be a statue of a girl in a wet suit, but I don’t think it’s really fooling anyone.
 It’s obviously a little mermaid ripoff.
 Vancouver, you need to have some more self-esteem!
 You don’t need to trick people into thinking you are Copenhagen!
 You might not have as many cinnamon buns, but you have plenty of your own charms!

 24 Hours in Vancouver

 Later Afternoon: Vancouver Art Gallery

-Again this will only work if you are doing this itinerary on a Tuesday or a Friday.
+Again this will only work if you are doing this 24 hours in Vancouver itinerary on a Tuesday or a Friday.
 If you are not, just spend some more fun times wandering around Stanley Park.
 As long as it’s a nice day, you will regret nothing!